Rominou34/papillon/README.md

 *Requires SASS*

-`git clone` the repo and change the things you want in the files located in the `src/sass` folder.
+`git clone` the repo and change the things you want in the files located in the `src/scss/config` folder.

+By changing these values, you can control the visual identity of your site ( font, colours, etc. ).

+If you want to go even further and change some CSS classes then modify the files in `src/scss/modules`.

+When you're done, compile the main file using `sass src/scss/main.scss:papillon.css`

 When you're done, compile it using SASS and you're good to go